hindutva/hindutva.github.io/content/main/polity/external-affairs/id/idiot-bAba.md

 ---

 ## Intro
-- See "equality fallacy" section of [nAstika page](../nAstika/) for background.
+- See "equality fallacy" section of [nAstika ID page](../nAstika/) for background.
 - Kanchi MahasvamI produced foolishness that claimed crazy stuff such as "all religions are the same", "ramses and rama are related", "aztec is probably a corrpution of Astika" etc.. ([1](http://www.kamakoti.org/kamakoti/articles/Jagadguru%20Divya%20Chareitram%20Hindu%20Culture%20from%20Egypt%20to%20Java%20English.html)).
     - But, a mitigating factor: "the AchArya was not a svayaM-devatA-vAdin & upheld the deva-dharma sincerely despite certain serious idiosyncratic misapprehensions".
 - Criticism